Ravikisha/Relax.js/README.md

 # Relax.js

-Relax.js is a lightweight and modern frontend framework designed to simplify building dynamic web applications using a virtual DOM and a component-based architecture.
+Relax.js is a lightweight and modern frontend library designed to simplify building dynamic web applications using a virtual DOM and a component-based architecture.
 It incorporates efficient DOM updates, declarative state management, and a powerful API to build scalable UIs.

+Relax.js is ideal for developers who want to build interactive web applications with a simple and intuitive API.
+It provides a flexible and efficient way to manage state, handle events, and create reusable components and it only weighs 12KB.

 ---